Editor’s note: This article was updated on 11 May 2022 with up-to-date information on each featured library.

 This library feels like it is trying to do a little bit of everything, but not enough of anything.
 It combines map functionality with user interface functionality in the form of Ant Design.

 Personally, I am a bit opposed to a library forcing a design system upon a project, but this could be a benefit if one is already using the Ant Design framework.

-It is built with OpenLayers, making it free and open source, but I do not feel that this library is ready for production.
+It is built with OpenLayers, making it free and open source.

 But don’t write it off before looking at the API, which has numerous functions including overlays, touch interactions, and event handling.

 This library aims to provide a performance-first, React-centric extendable map engine without waiting for the large overheads of Google Maps to load.